Hossam-Sayed/todo/README.md

 5. Saving deleted tasks to the trash before permanently deleting them.
 6. and many more...

-You experience all features while enjoying a high quality software design and smooth performance with no glitches.
+You'll experience all features while enjoying a high quality software design and smooth performance with no glitches.

 ### Versions ⚙